-The battle for supremacy in the compact SUV segment is getting more intense every day.
-The suave, classy Buick Envision may not be as strong as some of its competitors in driving engagement or performance, but it has certainly held its own in the reliability department over the years.
-Based on feedback from owners of the 2018 Buick Envision who have driven it for three years, J.D.
+The battle for supremacy in the compact SUV segment is getting more intense.
+The suave, classy Buick Envision may not be as strong as some competitors’ competitors in driving engagement or performance.
+Still, it has certainly held its own in the reliability department over the years.
+Based on feedback from owners of the 2018 Buick Envision, who have driven it for three years, J.D.
 Power has given the Buick Envision a quality and reliability score of 90.

-Driving all models of the 2022 Buick Envision is a 228-hp 2.0L I4 turbo gasoline engine that pairs with a 9-speed automatic.
+Driving all models of the 2023 Buick Envision is a 228-hp 2.0L I4 turbo gasoline engine that pairs with a 9-speed automatic.
 The engine provides more than enough thrust.
-The SUV also handles well, is notably quiet on the highway, and has excellent ride quality.
+The SUV handles well, is notably quiet on the highway, and has excellent ride quality.

 Its price starts at $32,695 for the Preferred models and can go well over $40,000 for the range-topping Avenir models with the addition of various options.